x-tabdeveloping/turftopic/docs/tutorials/arxiv_ml.md

 Topic models can often be used to gain an overall understanding of what kinds of topics are being discussed in a corpus.
 If one wanted to build a taxonomy of the field of machine learning, a good starting point would be to investigate what sorts of machine learning articles have been put on ArXiv, the largest preprint server.

-In this tutorial, I will demonstrate how you can use Turftopic to discover themes in machine learning research using a clustering topic model.
+In this tutorial, I will demonstrate how you can use Turftopic to discover themes in machine learning abstracts using a clustering topic model, we will look at:

+- Building and training a clustering topic model
+- Interpreting the model's output, and
+- Topic-based filtering and retrieval

 ## Installation